matan865/Advanced_Gmail/README.md

 ---
 ## Features

-- **User Registration**: Create an account by providing your username, profile image, and password.
+- **User Registration**: Create an account by providing your username, and password.
-  **Note**: Each username is unique, ensuring a distinct identity for every user.
+  **Note**: Each username is unique, ensuring a distinct identity for every user so if you enter with an exsiting username the application will login to the existing user.

 - **User Authentication**: Log in to the application using your registered credentials.